 Isn’t it amazing?
 What a beautiful shot scene of a magical performance by John Malkovich.
 Just awesome.
 And so funny!
 My cat fainted though…

 Right, now where was I?
-O yes, Steven.
-Steven also gives great tips like not skimping on foley artists and sound mixing (which is often done) because they can lift your movie to a completely different level.
-And there is much, much, much more.
+Oh yes, Steven.
+Steven also gives great tips like not skimping on foley artists, and sound mixing (which is often done) because they can lift your movie to a completely different level.
+Below this tip of the Iceberg there is much, much, much more.

 Steven on directing:

 Just like the Stage 32 peeps, Steven’s attitude is one of positivity.
-He keeps it real, has his feet on the ground and respects others.
-And I am big on all of those things.
+He keeps it real, has his feet on the ground, and respects others.
+Things that are very important to me too.

 “Help each other.
 Everyone is frightened and worried.
 It is hard to make films, harder to sell them.
 But I hope you do.
 And make more.”

-And don’t we all want to feel understood and be cheered on in life?
+Don’t we all want to feel understood, and be cheered on in life?

-If your appetite for learning is as big as my cat’s love for string then Steven’s Instagram might not be enough for you.
-Then his new book might be just the thing.
+If your appetite for learning is as big as my cat’s love for string, then Steven’s Instagram might not be enough for you.
+But there is more.
+He has a new book coming out that might be just the thing for you.

 The first three hundred people to pre-order the hard-cover will have access to a FREE exclusive live webinar where you have the chance to get your questions answered by Steven himself.